-Fireshield® is a vapour permeable membrane for use on walls behind cladding.
-The unique coating eliminates fire spread rather than just resisting it.
-It is installed and ﬁxed to the substrate in the same manner as standard breather membranes using mechanical ﬁxings.
+Fireshield® is a vapour permeable walling underlay with an intumescent coated surface.
+Fireshield is suitable for all walling applications including those in multiple storey buildings.
+The intumescent coating helps protect the substrate by reducing the risk of ﬁre taking hold and significantly reduces the formation of droplets and smoke.
+It is installed and fixed to the substrate in the same manner as standard breather membranes using mechanical fixings.

 Fireshield® Comparison Test

 Fireshield (right) and a competing fire retardant membrane (left) are fixed to a 10mm OSB panel with staples.
 A butane torch is positioned approx. 10cm from the face of the membranes at a 45 degree angle.
 Two cameras capture the view from front and back.

 After 1 second

 Immediately after the butane torch fires, the competing membrane begins to melt and shrink away from the heat source, exposing the OSB.
 There is no physical change to Fireshield.

 On the left side, the competing membrane retreats further from the flame and the OSB begins to burn.
 On the right side, the flame has caused Fireshield’s intumescent surface to react and ‘puff up’ which protects the membrane and the OSB.

 The reverse-side of the OSB on the left begins to discolour and smoke as the flame penetrates the OSB under the competing membrane.
 Fireshield’s fire-proof surface continues to intumesce in response to the fire.
 No discolouration or smoke on the reverse-side of the OSB on the right is observed.